coq/coq/doc/sphinx/addendum/type-classes.rst

    .. deprecated:: 8.14

       The default value for instance locality will change in a future release.
-Instances added outside of sections without an explicit locality are now deprecated.
+      Instances added outside of sections without an explicit locality are deprecated.
 We recommend using :attr:`export` where possible.
+This warning is treated as an error by default.

    Like :cmd:`Definition`, it also supports the :attr:`program` attribute to switch the type checking to `Program` (chapter